uiua-lang/uiua/readme.md

   cargo install --git https://github.com/uiua-lang/uiua uiua
   ```

-## Language Server
+## Language and Font Support

-The interpreter has a built-in language server that implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+The Uiua native interpreter has a built-in language server that can be used by editor extensions.

-A language client extension is available for VSCode [here](https://marketplace.visualstudio.com/items?itemName=uiua-lang.uiua-vscode).
+You can find a list of editor extensions [here](https://uiua.org/docs/editor-extensions).

-The language client requires that the interpreter is installed locally and available on your PATH.
+You can find a list of fonts that support Uiua's characters [here](https://uiua.org/docs/fonts).